Leadership Transitions Project Associate

 Database and Administrative Support

-- Ensure data accuracy in creating new records, merging, and updating existing records on an ongoing basis.
+- Ensure accurate data when creating new records, merging, and updating existing records on an ongoing basis.

 - Advise and support project team members on effective database usage, tagging, and structure.

-- Maintain database of active interim management project consultants by experience, availability, and geography, in collaboration with the Practice Leader.
+- Maintain database of active interim management project consultants, in collaboration with the Practice Leader, by experience and availability.

 - Regularly update current database entries to include industry-available information on candidates and consultants.